NFL Rumors: Le’Veon Bell Latest, Speculation On Brandon Marshall, Brandin Cooks

 NFL rumors claim Le’Veon Bell and the Pittsburgh Steelers may be at odds regarding the terms of his new contract.

-The franchise running back, who fell to fifth overall in the NFL this past season amidst a three-game suspension for violating the NFL’s drug policy, is believed by many to be pursuing the security of a long-term deal while he is still very healthy and productive.
-Last year, Bell rushed for 1,268 yards and seven touchdowns, and he also caught 75 passes for an additional 616 yards.
+The franchise running back — who fell to fifth overall in the NFL this past season amidst a three-game suspension for violating the NFL’s drug policy — is believed by many to be pursuing the security of a longterm deal while he is still very healthy and productive.
+Last year, Bell rushed for 1,268 yards and seven touchdowns, and also caught 75 passes for an additional 616 yards.

 In the playoffs, Bell rushed for 167 and 170 yards, respectively, against the Dolphins and Chiefs, but left the team’s AFC Championship game against New England with a groin injury after just six carries.
 These stats come via the Pittsburgh Post-Gazette.